JonierPachon/VELTORA-Precision-in-Motion/README.md

 - Enhancing user experience through animations and detail-oriented design
 - Handling responsive breakpoints for modern devices

-# 💡 Future Enhancements
+# 📋 Future Ideas
-- Add theme toggle (light/dark)
-- Connect to backend for newsletter or contact form
-- Convert to a React component or integrate with Webflow

-# 🤝 Contributing
-This is a solo portfolio project, but suggestions are always welcome!
+- Integrate Figma or Sketch, and expose design files
+- Add an accessible contact form or simulated pop-up for fun demo
+- Include performance and SEO enhancements

-# 📬 Contact
+# 📬 Feedback & Contact
-Want to work together or have questions?
+This is a creative, experimental project.
+If you’d like to connect or explore a custom landing page with similar feel and animation, feel free to reach out!
 - 📧 jhonier.pachon1015@gmail.com
 - 🌐 [Portfolio Website](https://funny-rabanadas-625f53.netlify.app/)